IT and Business Process Modelling

 After the course, the student should be able to:

-- Be able to identify and elicit information about business processes
+- Identify and elicit information about business processes

 - Apply the core primitives of the Business Process Modelling and Notation (BPMN) 2.0 standard for describing business processes